Xavious/AutoPilot/README.md

 If you just want to download the package you can download the `AutoPilot.mpackage` release from https://github.com/Xavious/AutoPilot/releases

+## ToDo

+I'll add to this as I get feedback, but I have at least these items I could tackle in the future:

+- Streamline flow/setup to be more intuitive
+- Support for turbolifts

 ## Instructions

 All commands start with `ap` for (AutoPilot).
 To get a list of commands use: